akkartik/mu/subx/Readme.md

 Comments start with a `#` and are ignored.
 Labels should always be the first word on a line, and they end with a `:`.

 Instructions consist of a sequence of opcode bytes and their operands.
-Each opcode and operand can contain _metadata_ after a `/`.
+As mentioned above, each opcode and operand can contain _metadata_ after a `/`.
 Metadata can be either for SubX or act as a comment for the reader; SubX silently ignores unrecognized metadata.
 A single word can contain multiple pieces of metadata, each starting with a `/`.

 SubX uses metadata to express instruction encoding and get decent error messages.
 You must tag each instruction operand with the appropriate operand